 We used to boulder around up there but can't really remember anything specific about that.
 Something to do with what we'd been ingesting.

 Went here to see what was going on after checking it out in the SuperTopo book.
 Saw that it had a lot of what looked to be good problems.
 After driving way out there, almost all good problems were on private property, and there were maybe 4 or 5 lines worth doing.
 This refers to bouldering however, roped climbing could be particularly different.

 Forest, climbing is allowed in all of loon lake.
 There are two small sections of private property.
 The getaways is private land and the bowl area where the church area is private.
-The former is owned by an individual who allows climbing but not camping.
+The former is owned by individuals who do not allow climbing, or any other kind of access, on their land.
+THE GETAWAYS ARE CLOSED.
 The latter is owned by the rubicon trail partnership, ie. the 4wheelers, who also allow climbing.
 There are around 400 documented boulder problems which will be appearing in dave hatchetts tahoe bouldering guide www.laketahoebouldering.com/.